dimforge/nphysics.org/docs/joint_constraints_and_multibodies.md

 ### Creating a multibody
 Creating a multibody is done link-by-link using the `MultibodyDesc` structure based on the builder pattern.
-Each link of a multibody is describe by a single `MultibodyDesc` to which children links can be added by calling the `.add_child` method.
+Each link of a multibody is described by a single `MultibodyDesc` to which children links can be added by calling the `.add_child` method.
 This method will itself return a new `MultibodyDesc` that can be used to initialize the child, create even more nested children, etc.